peterdri/ece-communications-labs/_ece350/lab3/FM-transmitter-simulation.md

     ![fmtx_s-of-t-sine-fft-zoomed.png](./figures/fmtx_s-of-t-sine-fft-zoomed.png)<br>
     __*Positive half of spectrum only to more clearly measure Bessel peaks*__

----
-#### Deliverable Question 1

-Show that the Bessel peaks have the correct values relative to each other.
-In other words, confirm that for the chosen vlaue of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation.
+{% include alert.html title="Deliverable Question 1" content="Show that the Bessel peaks have the correct values relative to each other.
+In other words, confirm that for the chosen vlaue of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation:

 $$ \Delta P = 20 log\frac{J_1(\beta)}{J_0(\beta)} $$

-You will want to reference a [table of Bessel functions](https://www.statisticshowto.datasciencecentral.com/wp-content/uploads/2017/01/bessel-tables.pdf) or use a Bessel calculator (built into Matlab/Python/most mathematical programming languages).
+You will want to reference a [table of Bessel functions](https://www.statisticshowto.datasciencecentral.com/wp-content/uploads/2017/01/bessel-tables.pdf) or use a Bessel calculator (built into Matlab/Python/most mathematical programming languages)." %}

----

 - Add a *File Sink* block to capture $$ s(t) $$ and save a file called `FM_TX_5kHz_sine.dat`.
 You will need to execute the flowgraph for a few seconds to build the file.